Satin Audio Zeus Review featured image

 Satin Audio Zeus Review

-The Satin Audio Zeus is a new flagship 24AWG gold-plated silver, palladium-plated silver, and silver-gold alloy hybrid IEM cable.
+Today, Marcus reviews the Satin Audio Zeus, which is a new flagship 24AWG gold-plated silver, palladium-plated silver, and silver-gold alloy hybrid IEM cable.
 It is priced at $1399.

-To read more about Satin Audio products we reviewed on Headfonics, click here.
+To read more about the Satin Audio products we have previously reviewed on Headfonics, click here.

-Note, this review follows our new scoring guidelines for 2020 which you can read up on here.
+Note, this review follows our current scoring guidelines which you can read up on here.

 Slide here to add your score on the gear!228 Votes